Making Homemade Banana Pudding from scratch is a great way to create a delicious nostalgic dessert from basic kitchen staples, no box mix required!

 - 3/4 cup heavy whipping cream

 - 2 tablespoons powdered sugar

 - Separate egg yolks from whites and save whites for another use.
 Beat egg yolks and 1/4 cup chopped banana in a medium bowl.
 Then whisk in sugar, flour, and salt until well combined and falls off the spoon in thick ribbons.

 - In a saucepan heat milk just until bubbles start to form around the edge.

 - Whisk a small ladle of the hot milk into the beaten egg yolk mixture.
 Add one more ladle whisking continuously to bring to temp without scrambling the eggs.

 - Add entire egg yolk mixture to remainder of hot mixture in saucepan.
 Stirring constantly cook until beginning to bubble, about 8 minutes more.
 Once bubbly cook about 2 minutes longer to thicken.

-- Remove pudding from the stove, whisk in ¼ cup chopped banana, butter and vanilla.
-Stir until the whole thing has a smooth consistency.
+- Remove pudding from the stove, whisk in remaining ¼ cup chopped banana, butter and vanilla.
+Stir until smooth.

 - Pour half the pudding into individual banana pudding cups.
 Add 1-2 slices of banana on each serving then top with remaining banana pudding.

 - Using a spoon or offset spatula gently push pudding down to cover banana slices and prevent them from browning.